KoljaWindeler/ytube_music_player/README.md

 # Setup

+This is the complex part of the installation.
+The integration will interact with the YouTube Music server and act as browser.
-You need to grab and convert a cookie from youTube Music.
-This is described in https://ytmusicapi.readthedocs.io/en/latest/setup.html#copy-authentication-headers and also below.
-It is highly recommended to use Google chrome for this step!
+To be able to do this, it needs a valid cookie from another browser session.
+This section describes how you can grab the cookie.
+The complete "why" is described in https://ytmusicapi.readthedocs.io/en/latest/setup.html#copy-authentication-headers.
+Below is a step-by-step guide.
+It is highly recommended to use a incognito session in Google chrome for this step, not for privacy but the incognito session will make sure that no old cached cookie is used!

 ![setup](setup.png)